AInora

 Frequently Asked Questions

-AI receptionists are growing much faster (28.5% CAGR vs 8.3% for human services), and 41% of businesses that try AI switch from human services within one year.
+AI answering is growing much faster than traditional human services, and businesses that try AI alongside a human service often consolidate to AI over time.
 However, human virtual receptionists are still growing in absolute terms.
 The replacement is gradual, not sudden.

-Healthcare/dental (34%), legal (29%), real estate (26%), and home services (23%) lead adoption.
+Healthcare/dental leads, followed by legal, real estate, and home services.
 These industries share common traits: high call volume, scheduling-heavy workflows, after-hours demand, and direct revenue tied to phone calls.
+Exact per-industry adoption rates are not independently verifiable.

 JB